-• Priority Broadband Projects: BEAD priority projects are those that fulfill two key criteria:

-- ✓ The first criterion focuses on delivering broadband service that adheres to the speed, latency, reliability, consistency in quality of service, and other criteria defined under BEAD NOFO for reliable highspeed broadband that the Assistant Secretary shall determine.
+- Priority Broadband Projects: BEAD priority projects are those that fulfill two key criteria: - ✓ The first criterion focuses on delivering broadband service that adheres to the speed, latency, reliability, consistency in quality of service, and other criteria defined under BEAD NOFO for reliable highspeed broadband that the Assistant Secretary shall determine.
 In other words, priority projects must offer high-quality broadband services that meet specific performance thresholds. - ✓ The second criterion requires that priority projects provide services via end-to-end fiber-optic facilities to reach end users.
 This ensures that projects are built using the most reliable and efficient technological infrastructure available, delivering the highest quality broadband service possible.
 Using fiber-optic architecture ensures that broadband services are both fast and futureproof, able to scale with the ever-growing needs of the communities that they serve. - Non-Priority Broadband Projects: All other last-mile deployment projects providing a minimum speed of 100/20 Mbps which are not considered priority projects are defined as Non-Priority Projects.

 While Part A: 100% Fiber based deployment is focused on priority projects and Part B - Fiber, reliable and alternative technologies is focused on non-priority projects, Applicants can select both options and provide details for evaluating the best technically feasible and cost-effective option for the same project area.

-ACA has a strong preference towards end-to-end fiber solutions i.e., "Priority Broadband Projects" where it is financially feasible.
-Hence, it is anticipated that all projects submitted during Round 1 of BEAD funding to be projects deploying end-to-end fiber.
-ACA acknowledges the potential challenges and costs associated with fiber deployment in certain regions and areas and that alternative methods may be deemed necessary.
-In instances where an end-to-end fiber solution is impractical, Applicants are required to designate these locations as "Outliers" and provide the cost to serve each location with fiber and alternative technologies in their application further described under section 5.5.1 of this project guidance document.
-ACA expects "Outliers" to be extremely rare and occur only due to extreme impracticability and unreasonableness caused by geographical, topographical or excessive financial costs.
-Additionally, any locations identified as "Outliers" will provide critical information on the value for the EHCPLT and which locations may be impacted by the threshold.
+The ACA has a strong preference towards end-to-end fiber solutions i.e., "Priority Broadband Projects" where it is financially feasible.
+ACA acknowledges the potential challenges and costs associated with fiber deployment in certain regions and areas and that reliable/alternative methods may be deemed necessary.
+In instances where an end-to-end fiber solution is impractical, Applicants are required to designate these locations as "Outliers" to either be excluded from Part A2 or propose reliable/alternative technologies under Part B, if applicable.